Skip to main content

 • Honor opt-outs promptly

-add their number to the DNC list as soon as possible.
+If someone opts out via email, chat, or support, add them to the DNC list as soon as possible.

 • Review automatic entries

-Periodically filter by Created By: Fluents to review opt‑outs detected during calls.
+Filter by Created By: Fluents periodically to monitor opt-outs detected during calls.

 • Keep environments in mind